New Left (Trentino-Alto Adige/Südtirol)

-The New Left (Neue Linke, Nuova Sinistra, NL-NS) was a list which contexted the 1978 Trentino-Alto Adige/Südtirol regional election.
+The New Left (Neue Linke, Nuova Sinistra, NL-NS) was a list which contested the 1978 Trentino-Alto Adige/Südtirol regional election.
 The list was led by Alexander Langer, a former member of Lotta Continua.
 NL-NS opposed the dominant ethnic division in South Tyrolean politics.
 NL-NS won 12,315 votes (4.38%) in Trentino and 9,753 votes (3.65%) in South Tyrol.
 In total, NL-NS obtained 4.03% of the votes cast in the election.
 The list won two seats, one from Trento (Alessandro Canestrini) and one from South Tyrol (Alexander Langer).

 In the 1983 Trentino-Alto Adige/Südtirol regional election, Langer contested on the Alternative List for another South Tyrol.